Content Clusters and the Breadcrumb Protocol

 one data file. three sites. automatic routing. the monorepo makes this seamless because all three sites share the same package. there's no API call, no content sync, no CMS replication. it's one TypeScript import.

-why clusters matter for AI citations
+why do clusters matter for AI citations?

-AI engines don't just index individual pages. they evaluate topical authority. sites with comprehensive coverage of a topic — multiple pages cross-linked, different content types covering different angles — get preferential citation.
+AI engines don't just index individual pages. they evaluate topical authority. sites with comprehensive coverage of a topic, multiple pages cross-linked, different content types covering different angles, get preferential citation.

 a topic cluster is the explicit version of this. one pillar page covers the broad topic. supporting cluster pages go deep on subtopics. all of them cross-link. the cluster signals to AI engines: this site owns this subject.

-the three-site architecture amplifies this. shawnos, gtmos, and contentos each build authority in their vertical. the cross-site links connect the verticals. the sameAs schema markup tells search engines these three sites represent one entity. the cluster isn't just within one site — it spans the entire network.
+the three-site architecture amplifies this. shawnos, gtmos, and contentos each build authority in their vertical. the cross-site links connect the verticals. the sameAs schema markup tells search engines these three sites represent one entity. the cluster isn't just within one site. it spans the entire network.

 the compound effect

-every new piece of content strengthens the cluster. a new knowledge term gets a definition page, appears in RSS feeds, gets schema markup, and is available for programmatic internal linking from every page that mentions it. a new how-to guide links to related terms, related guides, and related wiki entries — creating new edges in the graph.
+every new piece of content strengthens the cluster. a new knowledge term gets a definition page, appears in RSS feeds, gets schema markup, and is available for programmatic internal linking from every page that mentions it. a new how-to guide links to related terms, related guides, and related wiki entries, creating new edges in the graph.

 the SQLite content index tracks all of it. the taxonomy routes it. the breadcrumbs navigate it. the schema markup describes it. and every piece is a TypeScript data object in a version-controlled file.